-Posted by schema 13 days ago
+Posted by schema about 1 year ago

 Several months ago, we shared our concerns about the current power system with you, and at the same time, present a power system proposal that would tackle some if not most of the mentioned problems.We’ve received a large amount of constructive feedback since then through posts and other power ideas you came up with.
 We greatly appreciate that, it gave us a lot more insight to further refine our own ideas.At first, we tried to salvage the original proposal as much as we could but in the end, too much was adjusted and there was little cohesion left between our core mechanics.
 We reached a point where we just wanted to start from scratch again, keeping our vision and your feedback in mind.This also explains why it took us this long to get another proposal ready for public.

 First thing we did, was figuring out which criteria our new system should fulfill.These are the ones we used for power and anything tied to power consumption: